KyleChenZ/navigation/README.md

 4. a new window may pop up and ask for passphrase and password:
 - passphrase can be empty
 - password use TX2‘s password

 5. Once you can access to TX2's folder, open the map.pgm file to see if all necessary walls (cardboards in the arena) are appeared.
+If not, keep the robot moving and building map.
+Then repeat 1-5 steps.

 ### End of mapping
 Now you can end all the programs.